grnet/snf-image-creator/docs/overview.rst

 is to:

  * Shrink the image
- * Clear out sensitive user data (passwords, keys, etc.)
+ * Clear out sensitive user data (passwords, ssh keys, history files, etc.)
- * Prepare the image for being deployed on a virtual environment (change device files, remove persistent net rules, etc.)
+ * Prepare the image for being deployed on a virtual environment (change device names, remove persistent net rules, etc.)

 Creation
 --------